Vidgo

-Vidgo is an American streaming television service that offers over 100 channels of English- and Spanish-language sports, news and general entertainment content.
-In addition to its live television packages, Vidgo offers a cloud-based digital video recorder and thousands of hours of on-demand programming.
+Vidgo was an American streaming television service that offered over 100 channels of English- and Spanish-language sports, news and general entertainment content.
+In addition to its live television packages, Vidgo offered a cloud-based digital video recorder and thousands of hours of on-demand programming.

+History

 Vidgo launched in 2018 as a streaming service focused on professional sports, primarily soccer, to cord cutters.
-Over time, the service expanded to include agreements with major television content providers, including A+E Networks, the Walt Disney Company, Fox Corporation, Paramount Global and the Discovery side of the Warner Bros.
-Discovery portfolio of channels.
+Over time, the service expanded to include agreements with major television content providers, including A+E Networks, the Walt Disney Company, Fox Corporation, Paramount Global, Sony Pictures Television and Discovery Communications.
 Their number of subscribers was estimated to be between 25,000 and 100,000 as of 2021.

 In 2022, the company hired a new executive leadership team and revamped its mission to provide entertainment, news and sports of interest to the heartland of the United States.
 It also relaunched its streaming app with a new color palette, logo and other interface improvements.

+In April 2023, Vidgo quietly raised the prices of two English-language packages.
+The price puts Vidgo on the same footing as YouTube TV, Hulu with Live TV and Fubo TV.

+On September 29, 2023, Harmonic Inc. pulled support for Vidgo apps after the company ran out of money to pay the vendor.
+Vidgo sent an email to subscribers saying the outage would be solved eventually.
+However, as of March 2024, it was no longer possible to sign-up for Vidgo.

 Programming partners

-Vidgo has a number of programming partners that offer live channels and on-demand content through the service, including:
+Vidgo had a number of programming partners that offered live channels and on-demand content through the service, including:

 Supported devices

-Vidgo is available on most popular smart television devices, including:
+Vidgo was available on most popular smart television devices, including: